SamuelCrouse/EasySQ/README.md

 ## <b>Disclaimer</b>

-EasySQ is currently in an early access development state.
-Documentation is not complete and bugs may be present.<br>
+EasySQ is currently in an early development state.<br>
-This sphere of development should be completed by November (2023).<br>
+The tutorials and demos are the best way to learn EasySQ.
+Bugs may be present.<br>
-For any questions, please contact Samuel Crouse at scrouse2@uwyo.edu.
+For any questions, comments, or bugs, please contact Samuel Crouse at scrouse2@uwyo.edu.